Director of Development

 Volunteer with Germanna!

-Want to get your hands dirty?
-Germanna Foundation staff archaeologist, Dr. Eric Larsen, accepts volunteers to help in archaeology work for the Foundation.
+Archaeology: Germanna Foundation staff archaeologist, Dr. Eric Larsen, accepts volunteers to help in archaeology work for the Foundation.
 Volunteers to assist in other archaeology work following the field season are also welcome.
-If you’re located near Locust Grove, VA, and want to help out, please email Dr. Eric Larsen, Director of Archaeology and Cultural Resources and let him know you’re willing to help.
+If you’re located near Locust Grove, VA, and want to help, please email Dr. Eric Larsen, Director of Archaeology and Cultural Resources, and let him know you’re willing to help.

-Brawdus Martin Visitor Center – Museum and Library Docent: Located in Locust Grove, VA, the Germanna Visitor Center, museum, and library, is open to the public Monday through Friday, from 10 am to 4 pm.
-Docents greet visitors, provide a short introduction to the exhibits in the museum, assist in the library, and handle light clerical, clean-up and maintenance duties.
-Docents are expected to be able to volunteer for at least two (2) 4-hour periods each month.
-An interest in area history, or library science or genealogy may be helpful, but is not necessary, as the Foundation provides a short self-paced training guide and other materials to assist volunteer docents.
+Fort Germanna Visitor Center – Museum and Library Docent: Located in Locust Grove, VA, the Germanna Visitor Center, museum, and library are open to the public Tuesday through Saturday, from 1 pm to 4 pm.
+Docents greet visitors, provide a short introduction to the exhibits in the museum, assist in the library, and handle light clerical, clean-up, and maintenance duties.
+Interest in area history, library science, or genealogy may be helpful but is not necessary, as the Foundation provides a short self-paced training guide and other materials to assist volunteer docents.
 A friendly and helpful demeanor is required, and docents need to be able to stand for periods of about a half-hour at a time, converse with visitors and answer questions, and be comfortable walking in and around the center and the grounds (in decent weather), including the Memorial Garden.
-Opportunities to serve at special events, outside regularly-scheduled open hours, are occasionally available too.
+Opportunities to serve at special events outside regularly scheduled open hours are occasionally available too.

-Please note: All volunteers (except interns) are expected to join the Foundation as members and remain members in good standing throughout their service as a volunteer.
-All volunteers are also required to review and sign the Germanna Foundation Volunteer Form and Waiver Agreement.
+Please note: All volunteers are required to review and sign the Germanna Foundation Volunteer Form and Waiver Agreement.
 Additional docent guidelines and specific volunteer work instructions, including easy-to-follow dress code requirements and more detailed policies and procedures for certain volunteer activities, may be published and revised from time to time by the Foundation.

-Internship Opportunities: The Foundation also regularly seeks and accepts college students for internships.
+The Foundation also regularly seeks and accepts college students for internships.
 Interns may have a variety of experiences related to the heritage of Germanna, including genealogical research, historic preservation, exhibiting and interpretation, office management and administration, marketing and fundraising, archaeology, education, and even hospitality services at Germanna events.
 Depending on the student’s field of study and interests, it may be possible to meet certain academic requirements and receive credit for internship work, contingent upon approval by the college or university where the student is studying.
-Internships are an opportunity for growth in one’s knowledge and personal satisfaction.
 Germanna internships are unpaid, and interns are accepted as volunteers and are not employees of the Foundation.
 Internships are generally accepted for 8-week periods in the Fall semester (September through November), the Spring semester (February through April), and the Summer (June through August), but may be scheduled for different periods and times based on the student’s needs or desires.
-A letter of application, resume, and academic record, along with at least one recommendation from a professor or instructor, are required of internship applicants.
+A letter of application, resume, and academic record, along with at least one recommendation from a professor or instructor, is required of internship applicants.

 For more information about internship opportunities, please contact us.